 Active cell means that it is active now if you enter something from your keyboard, it will accept.
 If there were something in the active cell, it will be deleted if you enter something this way.

 Row and column headings of the active cell appear in a different color to make it easier to identify the row and column of the active cell.

-Moving around Excel Spreadsheet with your keyboard
+Moving around the Excel Spreadsheet with your keyboard

 We shall use the standard navigational keys on our keyboard to move around a worksheet.
 The down arrow key moves the active cell down one row, the up arrow key moves the active cell one row, the right arrow moves the active cell one column to the right, and so on.
 Pg Up and Pg Dn move the active cell up or down one full window.

-Tip: If you turn on Scroll Lock key in your keyboard and scroll through the worksheet, then the position of the active cell will not be changed.
+Tip: If you turn on the Scroll Lock key on your keyboard and scroll through the worksheet, then the position of the active cell will not be changed.
 If your keyboard does not show any Scroll Lock key, then go to start menu, then Accessories, then choose Ease of Access, then click to select On-screen keyboard and select ScrLk key in the keyboard.
 When Scroll Lock is turned on, Excel displays Scroll Lock in the status bar at the bottom of the window.

 If your Num Lock is on, the navigation keys(arrows) on your numeric keypad generate numbers.
-When the Num Lock is off, then the navigation keys on numeric keypad behaves like navigation keys.
+When the Num Lock is off, then the navigation keys on the numeric keypad behaves like navigation keys.
 Many keyboards have a separate set of navigation (arrow) keys located to the left of the numeric keypad.
 These navigation keys’ functionality does not depend on Num Lock key’s state(whether it is on or off.)